 Under most standard Trip Cancellation policies, an alert from the Centers for Disease Control and Prevention (CDC) is not a covered reason to cancel a trip, however some providers may offer this coverage.

 Typically, a travel alert or warning is not enough to trigger Trip Cancellation coverage.
 Most policies do not have this coverage, however it can be included by a select few policies.
 To determine if a policy has Trip Cancellation coverage for a CDC alert, check the list of covered events in the policy’s certificate.

 If a CDC alert is not specifically listed as a covered event, it is not covered under standard Trip Cancellation.
 In that case, you would need the Cancel For Any Reason benefit to be able to cancel due to a CDC alert.

 Cancel For Any Reason allows you to cancel for a reason that is not otherwise covered by your policy.
-To be eligible for this benefit, you must purchase your policy within 14-21 days of your initial trip deposit date and insure 100% of your prepaid and non-refundable trip expenses.
+To be eligible for this benefit, most policies require that you purchase your policy within 14-21 days of your initial trip deposit date and insure 100% of your prepaid and non-refundable trip expenses.
+Certain cruise only policies with Cancel For Any Reason are available any time before you’ve made your final trip payment.

 Cancel For Any Reason only reimburses up to 75% of your trip costs and requires you to cancel the trip at least 2-3 days before your departure date.
 This upgrade usually increases a policy’s premium by about 40%.